Diabetic retinopathy and diabetic macular edema

 Beyond the presence of diabetes, how well your blood sugar is controlled is a major factor determining how likely you are to develop diabetic retinopathy with accompanying vision loss.

 Uncontrolled high blood pressure (hypertension) has been associated with eye damage related to diabetes.
 Also, studies have shown a greater rate of progression of diabetic retinopathy in diabetic women when they become pregnant.

-Of course, the longer you have diabetes the more likely you are to have vision loss.
+Of course, the longer you have diabetes, the more likely you are to experience vision loss.